-Ombudsman Jesus Crispin Remulla has lifted the restrictions on accessing Statements of Assets, Liabilities, and Net Worth (SALNs) of public officials, reversing a 2020 circular.
+Ombudsman Jesus Crispin Remulla has reopened public access to Statements of Assets, Liabilities, and Net Worth (SALNs) of public officials, reversing a 2020 restriction that required notarized consent.

 Topics in this story